DevJVictor/DevJVictor/README.md

 - 👋 Hi, I’m @DevJVictor
-- 👀 I’m interested in aprender e me aprofundar mais ainda neste mercado
+- 👀 I’m interested in learn and delve further into this market
-- - 🌱 I’m currently learning html e css
+- 🌱 I’m currently learning html and css